dsherret/ts-type-info/readme.md

 This is a very experimental library.
 Currently you can only get basic type information out of files that export a class.

-Major refactoring of the code will take place at a later time.

 ## Example

 ### Input